Enphase Energy: Current products

 Since 2017, Enphase has been offering its "IQ" series microinverters which use a simplified cabling system with two conductors (down from four) that eliminated the need for a neutral line.
 The first to be introduced was the IQ6, with the older M215, M250 and S280 remaining on sale but updated to use the new cabling system.
 The updated IQ7 series was launched in 2018.

 In 2021, the IQ8 Microinverter was introduced as a grid-forming microinverter, enabling solar-only backup during grid outages.
 It features a split-phase power conversion capability to convert DC power to AC power more efficiently and an application-specific integrated circuit (ASIC), which enables the device to operate in grid-tied or off-grid modes.
-This chip is built in 55nm technology with high-speed digital logic and has fast response times to changing loads and grid events, alleviating constraints on battery sizing for home energy systems.
+This chip is built in 55 nm technology with high-speed digital logic and has fast response times to changing loads and grid events, alleviating constraints on battery sizing for home energy systems.

 In 2020, the company introduced the Enphase Encharge storage system, now known as the IQ Battery, to customers in North America and expansion into parts of Europe began in 2021.
 The IQ Battery features lithium iron phosphate (LFP) battery chemistry and comes in two capacity size configurations, 10.08kWh and 3.36kWh.
 Both configurations are compatible with new and existing Enphase solar systems with IQ6, IQ7, or IQ8 Microinverters.

 All Enphase Energy Systems with microinverters and batteries are paired with an IQ System Controller, which provides microgrid interconnection device (MID) functionality by automatically detecting and transitioning the system from grid power to backup power in the event of a grid failure.

 In 2021, Enphase Energy Systems added the option of including software to integrate most AC home standby generators.
 And the IQ Load Controller is a hardware add-on feature that enables systems to shed non-essential loads automatically or manually to further extend battery life and system capabilities.

 All Enphase microinverter models use power line communications to pass monitoring data between the inverters and the Envoy communications gateway, now known as the IQ Gateway.
 The IQ Gateway stores daily performance data for up to a year, and, when available, allows Enphase's web service platform to download data approximately every 15 minutes.
 Customers and installers can review the data on the web services platform and Enphase App.